Concept of the Build

 Shield and Grenade:

-- 50 % (Shock/Corrosive) Damage after Action Skill Usage
+- 50 % Elemental Damage after Action Skill Usage

 Soulfire/ Shockra / Blight Tiger

 You should usually use shock, so your Hellwalker can punch through health and shields.
-The On Action Skill End Anointments will take care of the additional armor if needed.
+Just switch to whatever you need, and match elements with your ASE Anointments accordingly.

 Fast Hands (3/3) - Good Reload Speed is a key component for the Hellwalker.
 The faster you reload, the faster you shoot things in the face.
 Since playing Krieg, I appreciate fast Weapon Swap Speed as well.